Choose your language:

 Seven Corners, a premier international travel health insurance, trip insurance and specialty benefit management company, initiated an upgrade to its insurance and claims processing tools.
 The existing system relied on manual entry and lacked customer functionality.
 Seven Corners planned to enhance the claims process through automation and provide 24/7 traveler support, resulting in increased revenue and lower operational costs.
 The existing system was based on manual processing cycles, which led to slow turnaround times on claims requests and redundancy of effort.
 Once the client made the decision to upgrade, they set a goal to bring the new system to market as soon as possible.
-Due to a lack of internal capacity and expertise in the testing function, Seven Corners planned to outsource the quality assurance (QA) and testing services needed for the new system.
+Due to a lack of internal capacity and expertise in the testing function, Seven Corners planned to outsource the quality management services needed for the new system.

 Speed and agility: Our client needed to bring their new application to market quickly in order to keep pace with customer demands and attract new customers.
 Testing services had to keep pace with the development effort and ensure quality of the new system.
 Eventually, the development effort was accelerated, increasing the need for quality assurance.